prusnak/rusnak.io/about.md

 ----

-Pavol Rusnak is co-founder of SatoshiLabs, where he is overseeing the development of open-source software and hardware projects that strengthen the power and independence of an individual.
+Pavol Rusnak is a cypherpunk, co-founder of SatoshiLabs, co-creator of Trezor and Bitcoin Core contributor.
+He is writing writing open-source software and creating open-source hardware that strengthen the power and independence of an individual.
-Along with his everyday work, he is also very interested in artificial intelligence, cognitive science and biotechnologies.
+Along with his everyday work, he is also very interested in cognitive science and biotechnology.

 Pavol graduated from Charles University in Prague, Faculty of Mathematics and Physics, majoring in Database Systems, with particular emphasis on distributed